 - When I enter my licence code I get an error message - what should I do?

-- On Windows 7, 8 and Server 2008, the GISquirrel licence file is held in a location that can only be edited by administrators.
+- On Windows 7 and later operating systems, the GISquirrel licence file is held in a location that can only be edited by administrators.
 Run ArcMap as Administrator (right-click the shortcut, and "Run as Administrator"), then enter your GISquirrel registration information.

 - After upgrading from ArcSquirrel to GISquirrel, my layers don't work.